 The hidden “formulation tax” in Vitamin C gummies

-When teams budget a gummy project, they often focus on active cost per unit and flavor development.
+When teams budget a gummy project, they tend to focus on active cost per unit and flavor development.
 What gets missed is the extra work needed to protect Vitamin C inside a gummy matrix over time.
 That’s the hidden formulation tax: more iteration, tighter controls, and more deliberate testing just to deliver what the label promises at end of shelf life.

 Why Vitamin C gummies are uniquely sensitive

-• Acid balance / pH: Gummies are often acidified for taste; Vitamin C adds its own acidity and can shift the system further.
+- Acid balance / pH: Gummies are often acidified for taste; Vitamin C adds its own acidity and can shift the system further.

-• Oxygen: Vitamin C is sensitive to oxygen, and gummies can pick up oxygen during cooking, mixing, depositing, and packaging.
+- Oxygen: Vitamin C is sensitive to oxygen, and gummies can pick up oxygen during cooking, mixing, depositing, and packaging.

 Think of a Vitamin C gummy less like “candy plus vitamins” and more like a miniature chemistry system that has to stay stable while sitting in a warehouse, a truck, and a pantry.